Your cart is currently empty!

 Food Sensitivity to Eggs

-The test showed that eggs were by far the #1 food sensitivity causing gallbladder spasm when eating eggs after the elimination period.
+The test showed that eggs were by far the #1 food sensitivity causing gallbladder spasm when eating eggs after an elimination period.

 92.8% of participants reported pain after eating eggs.